-Official Summary The Special District Act (act) allows a sanitation district, a water and sanitation district, or a metropolitan district with a population of 2,500 or less that is located in a county with a population of 25,000 or less to provide for the collection and transportation of solid waste.
-The bill amends the act to remove the population restriction, allowing a collection and transportation of solid waste.
+The Special District Act (act) allows a sanitation district, a water and sanitation district, or a metropolitan district with a population of 2,500 or less that is located in a county with a population of 25,000 or sanitation district, water and sanitation district, or metropolitan district to provide for the collection and transportation of solid waste regardless of the population in the district or the county.

+Summary less to provide for the collection and transportation of solid waste.
+The